 Loan amounts are \$3,500.00 for first-year undergraduate students and \$4,500.00 for second-year undergraduate students, depending upon financial need.
-The current interest rate is 4.53% and will be paid by the federal government until six months after graduation, withdrawal from school, or a drop in credit load below six credit hours, at which time the student must begin to repay the loan with interest.
+The interest rates for Direct Subsidized Loans first disbursed on or after July 1, 2021 is 3.734%.

 Unsubsidized Federal Direct Loans are available and students are responsible for payment of interest while in school and during grace periods.
-The current interest rate is 4.53%.
+The interest rates for Direct Unsubsidized Loans first disbursed on or after July 1, 2021 is 3.734%.